adishourya/medm_article/src/sections/architecture.typ

 placement: auto,
 )<figure_model>

-Most VLMs consist of a Vision Tower, a projector, a connector, and a mini language model, typically following the architecture outlined in @figure_model.
+Most lightweight VLMs consist of a Vision Tower, a projector, a connector, and a mini language model, typically following the architecture outlined in @figure_model.
 Paligemma specifically uses a SigLIP @zhai2023sigmoidlosslanguageimage  Vision Tower, with roughly 400 million parameters, and the Gemma-2B @gemmateam2024gemma2improvingopen as its mini language model.
 Notably, during the multimodal pretraining stage of the model, no weights are frozen in time, allowing all parameters to learn during backpropagation.

 We now present further details about the main components of the architecture.